 In 1998, our church committed to a ministry of environmental stewardship and justice by becoming an Environmental Justice Covenant Congregation.
-An environmental justice committee was formed to raise awareness of environmental issues and provide opportunities for the congregation to participate in the healing and reconciling of all creation.
+A committee was formed to raise awareness of environmental issues and provide opportunities for the congregation to participate in the healing and reconciling of all creation.
+Read more about the United Methodist position on environmental justice here.

 Some of our programs include: